Border control: Travel documents

-Border control policies typically require travellers to present valid travel documents in order to ascertain their identity, nationality or permanent residence status, and eligibility to enter a given jurisdiction.
+Border control policies typically require travellers to present valid travel documents to ascertain their identity, nationality, permanent residence status, and eligibility to enter a given jurisdiction.
 The most common form of travel document is the passport, a booklet-form identity document issued by national authorities or the governments of certain subnational territories (Note: The local governments of most inhabited British Overseas Territories issue passports to British Overseas Territories citizens resident holding belonger status in the territory concerned, while the Chinese Special Administrative Regions of Hong Kong and Macau issue passports to Chinese citizens holding permanent residence in the region concerned.) containing an individual's personal information as well as space for the authorities of other jurisdictions to affix stamps, visas, or other permits authorising the bearer to enter, reside, or travel within their territory.
 Certain jurisdictions permit individuals to clear border controls using identity cards, which typically contain similar personal information.